 But Bills' health rapidly deteriorated on the night of December 26-27, confusing doctors who were "inattentionally blind" to the insulin killing her.

-Sokhi was Bills' primary nurse during that time.
-She denies administering any insulin to Bills, however, her evidence directly contradicts the testimony of Connors, who was Bills' watch from 7pm to 11pm on Boxing Day.
+The nurse denies administering any insulin to Bills, however, her evidence directly contradicts the testimony of Connors, who was Bills' watch from 7pm to 11pm on Boxing Day.

 When fellow heathcare assistant Salim took over from Connors at 11pm she raised the alarm, worried about Bills' heart rate which had spiked to 145 beats per minute.